HotPocketHPE/mhguide/README.md

 Hammer is hard-hitting yet technical.
 Different levels of charge give different moves, and hitting a monster's head enough can KO it for a big opening.
 Aim well and focus the head to deal massive damage!

 Hammer can charge while walking, which gives it surprising mobility!
-The superpound (release a full charge when standing still) is relatively safe and strong.
+The superpound (release a full charge when standing still) is relatively safe, long-range, and strong.
 The golf swing is harder to use, but deals more damage and KO.

 Hitting the monster's head enough KO's it, leading to a huge opening.
 Go for the head whenever you can!
 For monsters with tough heads (such as Uragaan), pick somewhere else to hit.